Expanding and protecting parklands for communities in Melbourne’s south-east.

 About the parklands

-Cardinia Creek Regional Parklands will encompass more than 600 hectares of parkland from Beaconsfield to Clyde on both sides of Cardinia Creek.
+Cardinia Creek Regional Parklands will provide more than 600 hectares of parkland.
+The parklands will be on both sides of Cardinia Creek from Beaconsfield to Clyde.

-The name Cardinia derives from 'Kar Din Yarr', meaning looking at the rising sun and sunrise in the Kulin language.
+The name Cardinia derives from 'Kar Din Yarr'.
+This means looking at the rising sun and sunrise in the Kulin language.

-The project will create green open spaces, increase accessibility for visitors, and protect plants and animals, including the platypus.
+The project will create green open spaces, increase access for visitors, and protect plants and animals.

-The Department of Energy, Environment and Climate Action is working with parkland partners to realise the vision for the expanded parklands, guided by the Cardinia Creek Regional Parklands Future Directions Plan 2022.
+The Department of Energy, Environment and Climate Action is working with parkland partners to realise the vision for the expanded parklands.
+The Cardinia Creek Regional Parklands Future Directions Plan 2022 guides this work.

 Where are the parklands located?

-The Cardinia Creek Regional Parklands are located between Beaconsfield and Clyde along both sides of the Cardinia Creek, in Melbourne’s south-east on Bunurong Country.
+The Cardinia Creek Regional Parklands are located between Beaconsfield and Clyde in Melbourne’s south-east.
+The parklands are on Bunurong Country.

-Some areas of the parklands aren't open to the public to protect high conservation and cultural values.
+Some parkland areas aren't open to the public to protect high conservation and cultural values.

 Grasmere Picnic Area

 Visit Grasmere Picnic Area at Cardinia Creek Parklands.
-Enjoy a one-kilometre walking track including views of Grasmere Creek, wetlands, farmlands and birdlife.
+A one-kilometre walking track includes views of Grasmere Creek, wetlands, farmlands and birdlife.

 Enjoy walking through this flora and fauna reserve on the east side of Cardinia Creek.
 Appreciate the high-value urban habitat for fauna, including platypus, echidnas and corellas.

-Beaconsfield Recreation Reserve hosts many local active recreational activities, including cricket/football ovals, cricket nets, tennis courts, netball courts, and a half-size basketball court.
+Beaconsfield Recreation Reserve hosts local active recreational activities.
+Facilities include sports ovals, cricket nets, and tennis, netball and basketball courts.

-There is also a children’s playground and walking track along Cardinia Creek to the Beaconsfield Flora and Fauna Reserve.
+There is also a children’s playground and walking track along Cardinia Creek.

-The much-loved Akoonah Park is very popular for walking, with picturesque views of Cardinia Creek and a separate off-leash dog area.
-It is also home to diverse sporting, equestrian and community facilities, including camping.
+Akoonah Park is popular for walking.
+It has views of Cardinia Creek and a separate off-leash dog area.
+It is also home to sporting, equestrian and community facilities, including camping.